foyer-rs/foyer/README.md

 ### Fully Configured Hybrid Cache

-Here is an example of a hybrid cache setup with almost all configurations to show th possibilities of tuning.
+Here is an example of a hybrid cache setup with almost all configurations to show the possibilities of tuning.

 ```rust
 use std::{hash::BuildHasherDefault, num::NonZeroUsize};